 By Rick Steves

 Late spring and fall bring the best weather and the biggest crowds.
 May, June, September, and October are the toughest months for hotel-hunting — don’t expect many hotel deals.
 Summers are generally hot and dry; if you wilt in the heat, look for a room with air-conditioning.
-Rooms are usually easier to land in mid-summer (some hotels offer deals), and though many French businesses close in August, you’ll hardly notice.
+Rooms are easy to land in August (some hotels offer deals), and though many French businesses close in August, you’ll hardly notice.

 Paris makes a great winter getaway.
 Airfare costs less, cafés are cozy, and the city feels lively but not touristy.
 The only problem — weather — is solved by dressing warmly with layers.
 Expect cold (even freezing lows) and rain (hats, gloves, scarves, umbrellas, and thick-soled shoes are essential).